markdaniel1982/RPS_PP2/README.md

 ### Errors & Debugging

-Once the game function was built (see code credits), I had issues trying to get the game counters, what selection was made and the result to display correctly.
+Once the game function was built, I had issues trying to get the game counters, what selection was made and the result to display correctly.
 I sought help from a Slack user (Tony Albanese).
 He made suggestions to help tidy the code and get things into the correct order and scope so that each function was able to perform its tasks.

 #### Unresolved Bugs